Log In / Sign Up

 5. Keep Records File copies of the notice and proof of service for your records in case of a future dispute.

-How to file a Preliminary Notice in California: Step-by-Step Guide with Infographics
+How to file a Preliminary Notice in California: Step-by-Step Guide with Infographic

 Follow this beginner-friendly step-by-step guide to send your California Preliminary Notice: